CausalAILab/causalai-book/README.md

-# causality
+# causalai-book
-A basic causal inference toolkit.
+A companion for the Causal Artificial Intelligence book.